Florida Workers' Compensation Medical Treatment

 Ongoing Medical Treatment

+Often after a workplace accident an injured worker is seen at a hospital or urgent care.
 Once your condition is stable, the carrier selects an authorized treating physician to manage your care.
 This includes:

 • Primary physician visits